TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Approach

 \subsection{Dynamic Bin Learning}

-To achieve interaction diversity, we first need a meaningful discretization of each feature.
+To achieve interaction diversity, we first need a effective discretization of each feature.
 Random or uniform bins waste coverage on homogeneous regions where the teacher's predictions are constant.
-Instead, we learn bins aligned with the teacher's decision boundaries, ensuring each bin captures a semantically distinct prediction region.
+Instead, we learn bins aligned with the teacher's decision boundaries.
+We aim to ensure that covering all bin combinations captures the majority of behaviorally distinct regions.

 \textbf{Intuition.} The teacher's decision boundary implicitly partitions each feature into regions of consistent predictions.
-Consider feature $X_1$ where the boundary crosses once, separating values $[1\text{--}5]$ (Class~0) from $[6\text{--}10]$ (Class~1).
+Consider a feature from a dataset where the boundary crosses once, separating values $[1\text{--}5]$ (Class~0) from $[6\text{--}10]$ (Class~1).
 These boundary crossings define \emph{natural} bin boundaries.
 By learning bins aligned with these transitions, we ensure that covering all bin combinations means covering all behaviorally distinct regions.

 \textbf{Learning Objective.} We train the bin learner to minimize intra-bin prediction variance (ensuring homogeneity within bins) while maximizing inter-bin prediction variance (ensuring bins capture different behaviors):